jdussouillez/mutiny-context-from-uni-to-multi/README.md

 ## Description

-I have a method that using an Uni and returning a Multi.
+I have a method using an Uni and returning a Multi.
 But the twist is: I need some data when the Multi is completed, and this data is accessible in the Uni, before I create the Multi.
 So I'm using a [context](https://smallrye.io/smallrye-mutiny/2.5.1/guides/context-passing/) to store this data and get it back later.

 ```java